sejnub/ha-prometheus-stack/test/README.md

 ## 1. Test Directory Structure

-This directory contains all testing tools and scripts for the Prometheus Stack Home Assistant add-on.
+This directory contains all testing tools and scripts for the InfluxDB Stack Home Assistant add-on.

 ```txt
 test/